jlevy/the-art-of-command-line/README.md

 Scope:

 - The goals are breadth and brevity.
-Some tips are obscure, but every tip is essential in some situation or significantly saves time over alternatives.
+Every tip is essential in some situation or significantly saves time over alternatives.
 - This is written for Linux.
-Some but not all items apply equally to MacOS (or even Cygwin).
+Many but not all items apply equally to MacOS (or even Cygwin).
 - The focus is on interactive Bash, though many tips apply to other shells and to general Bash scripting.
 - Descriptions are intentionally minimal, with the expectation you'll use `man`, `apt-get`/`yum` to install, and Google for more background.

-## Fundamentals
+## Basics

 - Learn basic Bash.
 Actually, type `man bash` and at least skim the whole thing; it's pretty easy to follow and not that long.
-Alternate shells can be nice, but bash is powerful and always available (learning mainly zsh, fish, etc. restricts you in many situations).
+Alternate shells can be nice, but bash is powerful and always available (learning *only* zsh, fish, etc., while tempting on your own laptop, restricts you in many situations, such as using existing servers).

-- Learn vim.
+- Learn Vim (`vi`).
 There's really no competition for random Linux editing (even if you use Emacs, a big IDE, or a modern hipster editor most of the time).

 - Know ssh, and the basics of passwordless authentication, via `ssh-agent`, `ssh-add`, etc.

-- Be familiar with bash job management: `&`, Ctrl-Z, Ctrl-C, `jobs`, `fg`, `bg`, `kill`, etc.
+- Be familiar with bash job management: `&`, **q-Z**, **Ctrl-C**, `jobs`, `fg`, `bg`, `kill`, etc.

 - Basic file management: `ls` and `ls -l` (in particular, learn what every column in `ls -l` means), `less`, `head`, `tail` and `tail -f`, `ln` and `ln -s` (learn the differences and advantages of hard versus soft links), `chown`, `chmod`, `du` (for a quick summary of disk usage: `du -sk *`), `df`, `mount`.